Friends School Kamusinga: History

 The school was established by Allan Bradley (a British Native who died aged 90 in February 2000) in 1956 as a transfer unit for Friends School Kaimosi from Kaimosi in Vihiga County.
 He is remembered by the school by holding an annual intra-school sports tournaments dubbed 'Allan Bradley's Day', held on 18 February of every year.
 The first Allan Bradley's Day Tournament was on 18 February 2006.

 The school continues to maintain relations with members of the Allan Bradley family such as Ruth Bradley and Peter Bradley who find possible ways to support the school whenever possible.

 Academics

 National exam performance

 The school produced the best 2006 K.C.S.E.
 (Kenya Certificate of Secondary Education) national candidate, Dickens Omanga.

 Due to scrapping of school rankings nationwide by the Ministry of Education, the ranking of the school is not available since 2018.
 Based on performance comparison the school boasts production of the highest number of A, A- and B+ grades compared to most schools in the country, making it still one of the top schools in the country.
 In 2011, before ranking was abolished, the school ranked 12th nationwide.
 In 2016 it ranked 4th.
 In 2017 it emerged position 15.
 In 2021 it ranked 7th nationally.
+In 2024 it ranked 12th nationally.